 The bad news for us was that just a kilometer from the bridge, we arrived at yet another road closure.

 Luckily, a road employee was stationed in a small booth at the roundabout.
 Travis hopped out to ask her if there was any way to get to the bridge, and she gave him excellent directions on how to reach a construction area being used for parking.
 From there, we could walk the kilometer through the tunnel along the train tracks to the bridge.
 Only car traffic wasn’t allowed.
 We were in business!!

 Travel Tip: For those visiting in the summer months, it might actually be better to park in Andermatt.
 Devil's Bridge has a small parking area, but it's limited.

 Our first glimpse of Teufelsbrücke was not of the bridge, but of the torrential Reuss River crashing through the craggy Schöllenen Gorge just above the bridge.
 With spring melt water from the surrounding peaks, it was spectacular.

-This new bridge was badly damaged in 1799 during a battle between Russian and French soldiers as they fought their way through the Alps during the Napoleonic Wars.
+In 1799 during the Napoleonic Wars, the Teufelsbrücke was badly damaged during a battle between Russian and French soldiers as they fought their way through the Alps.
 A large memorial carved into the adjacent canyon commemorates the troops who died fighting there.

 One last attraction of interest at the Devil’s Bridge is the Soldier’s Tunnel.

 For those wishing to cross over Gotthard Pass between the cantons of Uri and Ticino in southern Switzerland, locals long ago recognized the strategic importance of the bridge.
 In the 19th century, a military complex was built in the area to protect the bridge.
 Part of that involved the construction of a tunnel through the cliff face adjacent to the Reuss River.